FriedSock/ctrlpsimilar/Readme.md

 Until then (and for any other reasons why predicitons cannot be made) the `:CtrlPSimilar` command will fall back to the default `:CtrlP`

+Similary, to disable CtrlPSimilar for a particular repo, just run `:DelCtrlPSimilarRepo`

+##Git hooks
+If you rewrite the git history at any point, via rebasing or `commit --amend`; there will be some files representing commits that are no longer valid (files affected by history rewriting are given new hashes).
+While this is not a huge problem, the files are no longer needed and are just taking up extra space.

+To automatically have these files deleted, it is recommended you add a post-rewrite commit hook.
+A fixture to accomplish this is provided, but will need to be added on a per-repository basis.
+To do so, run:

+	cp ~/.vim/bundle/ctrlp-similar/fixtures/post_rewrite the/path/to/your/repo/.git/hooks/post_rewrite

+	chmod u+x the/path/to/your/repo.git/hooks/post_rewrite

 #Usage

 By default, opening ctrlp-similar is bound to  `<c-s>` (ctrl + s).
 If you want to rebind this you can add a new mapping to your `.vimrc` file.